-Are you an aspiring or budding woodworker?
-Well, if so, most likely you’ve started to plan how you’ll acquire the tools that will help you in your wood working.
+Are you an aspiring DIY woodworker or a pro woodworker?
+Well, if so, most likely you’ve started to plan how you’ll acquire the tools that will help you in your woodworking.
 Don’t feel discouraged because you don’t have enough money to buy an extensive array of tools that pro woodworkers use.
 You can start with the little you have and then acquire more with time.
 The basic tools for woodworking that you should initially have include:

 A router is a versatile tool that you can use to trim and cut wood.
 Besides, when you want to create a curved contour, cut a pattern/hole, create a decorative molding or cut holes/grooves in lumber, a router will help you do so.

 Woodworking routers are either plunge or fixed-base.
 A plunge router is more suitable for woodworking beginners as it does nearly everything, but as time goes by, you can buy a fixed-base for extra functionalities.
 Preferably, start with an 11 to 12 amp plunge router with a horsepower ranging from 8,000 to 24,000 RPM, electronic variable speed controls and a soft start mechanism.
 Review which is the best router table.

 2. Table saw

 A table saw is another essential woodworking tools as it is a centerpiece around which all of the rest of your tools are used and organized.
 Additionally, with a table saw, you can do various tasks including basic milling, cutting parallel edges, making box joints and making crosscuts.

 Table saws come in different types including cabinet saws, contractor’s saws and hybrid saws.
 Each of these table saws come with specific features.
 The best is that with features that address your needs and is within your budget.